ropensci-review-tools/ropensci-review-tools/docs/roreviewapi/functions/editor_check.md

 Argument      |Description
 ------------- |----------------
-`repourl`     |     The URL for the repo being checked `repo`     |     The 'context.repo' parameter defining the repository from which the command was invoked.
+`repourl`     |     The URL for the repo being checked.
+`repo`     |     The 'context.repo' parameter defining the repository from which the command was invoked, passed in 'org/repo' format.
-`issue_id`     |     The id of the issue form which the command was invoked `post_to_issue`     |     Integer value > 0 will post results back to issue (via 'gh' cli); otherwise just return character string with result.
+`issue_id`     |     The id (number) of the issue from which the command was invoked.
+`post_to_issue`     |     Integer value > 0 will post results back to issue (via 'gh' cli); otherwise just return character string with result.